lexmartinez/react-native-hotels-app/README.md

  * `react-native-cli: 2.0.1`
  * `react-native: 0.54.0`

- `react-native-hotels-app` is a `react-native` mobile application we assumed that you're familiarized with this framework, otherwise it is here where you should start [react-native-getting-started](https://facebook.github.io/react-native/docs/getting-started.html#content)
+  `react-native-hotels-app` is a `react-native` mobile application is assumed that you're familiarized with this framework, otherwise it is here where you should start [react-native-getting-started](https://facebook.github.io/react-native/docs/getting-started.html#content)

  ## Developing

  After you have installed all dependencies you can now start developing with: